mlpce/tosbindl/README.md

   Results
     1. integer: on success: 0
     1. integer: on failure: -ve gemdos error number
-    2. userdata: on success: file
+    2. userdata: on success: file userdata
-    2. string: on failure: gemdos error string
   ```
 ### gemdos.Freads (file, numbytes)
   Freads.
 Read bytes from a file into a string.